-Tui Nature Reserve is made up of 42 hectares of mature and regenerating native bush, located in the Outer Pelorus of the Marlborough Sounds on New Zealand's South Island.
-Thirty-eight hectares are legally protected as part of the Queen Elizabeth II National Trust, thus ensuring preservation for generations to come.
-As part of a peninsula with no road access, the Reserve will in time become one of New Zealand's few 'mainland island' sanctuaries.
+Tui Nature Reserve is 42 hectares of mature and regenerating native bush, located in the Outer Pelorus of the Marlborough Sounds on New Zealand's South Island.
+Thirty-eight hectares are legally protected as part of the Queen Elizabeth II National Trust, ensuring preservation for generations to come.
+As part of a peninsula with no road access, the reserve will in time become one of New Zealand's few 'mainland island' sanctuaries.

 Thanks to our sponsors:

 Your hosts Brian, Ellen, Leona, Liam, & Esmae Plaisier

 What's happening at the reserve ? . . .
 Wednesday, 2 March 2016 - 8 of our Yellow-crowned Kakariki chicks were released at the Abel Tasman National Park ... read blog update

 Phone: +64 (0)27 4483447Private Bag 65023 Havelock 7150 Marlborough